emirozturk/ElevenDb/README.md

   <h1 align="center">ElevenDb</h1>
 </p>
 ElevenDb is an extremely-simple key-value database consisting of eleven different components.
-It is in alpha state, so it is not recommended to use it with valuable data.

 ## Features
  - ElevenDb uses native strings for keys and values.